System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 - Python 3 and the ability to create virtual environments (venv / pip)
   - On some systems, the latter may require an extra package (`python3-venv` on Ubuntu)
-  - The minimal Python version we tested is 3.7.13
+  - The minimal Python version we tested is 3.7.13, but newer is recommended.
+- For the real-world benchmark, `xz` is required to decompress the data.

 The library itself depends only on the CUDA toolkit and can be used by simply copying over the files in the `include` directory.
 Python is required to